kian8017/kianmusser.com/content/articles/react-where-put-websocket.md

 >
 > We don't need to rerender the component when the Websocket connection is created, only when we receive a new message (and that's where we use `useState`).

-And now, what are the pro's and con's of placing the Websocket in a component?
+Now let's review the pro's and con's.

 **Pro's:**